Calcination

-Calcination is thermal treatment of a solid chemical compound (e.g. mixed carbonate ores) whereby the compound is raised to high temperature without melting under restricted supply of ambient oxygen (i.e. gaseous O_{2} fraction of air), generally for the purpose of removing impurities or volatile substances and/or to incur thermal decomposition.
+Calcination is thermal treatment of a solid chemical compound (e.g. mixed carbonate ores) whereby the compound is raised to high temperature without melting with a restricted supply of oxygen (i.e. gaseous O_{2} fraction of air), generally for the purpose of removing impurities or volatile substances and/or to induce thermal decomposition.

-The root of the word calcination refers to its most prominent use, which is to remove carbon from limestone (calcium carbonate) through combustion to yield calcium oxide (quicklime).
-This calcination reaction is CaCO_{3}(s) → CaO(s) + CO_{2}(g).
+The root of the word calcination refers to its most prominent use, which is to remove carbon and oxygen from limestone (calcium carbonate) through applying heat to yield calcium oxide (quicklime).
+This calcination reaction (which is endothermic) is CaCO_{3}(s) → CaO(s) + CO_{2}(g).

 Calcium oxide is a crucial ingredient in modern cement, and is also used as a chemical flux in smelting.
 Industrial calcination generally emits carbon dioxide.

 A calciner is a steel cylinder that rotates inside a heated furnace and performs indirect high-temperature processing (550–1150 °C, or 1000–2100 °F) within a controlled atmosphere.

 Etymology

 The process of calcination derives its name from the Latin calcinare 'to burn lime' due to its most common application, the decomposition of calcium carbonate (limestone) to calcium oxide (lime) and carbon dioxide, in order to create cement.
 The product of calcination is usually referred to in general as "calcine", regardless of the actual minerals undergoing thermal treatment.